General

 Constraint-based routing does not eliminate trade-offs.
 Instead, it ensures that these trade-offs are made deliberately, consistently, and in real time.

 This is where organizations begin to see a shift from reactive firefighting to controlled, predictable execution.
+To see how this applies to last-mile operations, read about strategies for achieving last mile excellence.

 Why Real-Time Data Changes Everything